 Many coaches get their start in a formal classroom setting.
 Pursuing a coaching degree can be a fantastic way to become immersed in sports strategy and hone the characteristics necessary to lead a team.
-There are many coaching master’s degree programs
+There are many coaching master’s degree programs to choose from.

 There is only so much time that can be devoted to practice.
 With only so many hours in the day and other life obligations, managing time is paramount to success.

 It is imperative to learn what is merely a good use of time and what is a best use of time.

 Remembering the Individual

 A team is made up of individual players, each with his or her unique personality and struggles.
 In the sports industry there are all types of skill sets and personalities.
 Being able to communicate with each individual player on a personal level contributes to success.
 It also forges teamwork and trust.